Fit as a Mama Bear

 Cooked granola oin a baking sheet lined with parchment paper and a hand breaking it into clusters with a bowl of homemade granola and a blue linen behind it

-Don’t just rip off clusters, use a silicone spatula to loosen up the bottom and then break clusters off with your hands.
+Don’t just rip off homemade granola clusters; use a silicone spatula to loosen up the bottom and then break clusters off with your hands.

 If you want soft clusters, leave them at room temperature.
 If you prefer crunchy clusters, pop them into the fridge where they’ll firm up.

-These homemade granola clusters are a delicious food all by themselves, popped into your mouth out of the fridge!
+These easy clusters are a delicious food all by themselves, popped into your mouth out of the fridge!
 However, they’re also amazing as:

-• On top of overnight oats or chia pudding
+• On top of cookied dough protein overnight oats, or protein chia pudding recipes.

-• In place of cereal with some creamy hemp milk.
+• In place of cereal with some creamy homemade hemp milk.

 Why do my granola clusters fall apart?

-If yuu left the pecans too large the granola will have a harder time sticking together.
+If you leave the pecans too large, the granola will have a harder time sticking together (this can happen with dried fruit, too).
 It will also fall apart right out of the oven before it is fully cooled.

 Baking sheet lined with parchment paper with granola clusters on it and a hand holding on cluster close up